Lights in Darkness

 “The miracle of Hanukkah,” she remembered repeating Mama’s words.
 “The miracle was that the oil that supposed to only last for one night, lasted for eight.”

-Yuli scraped at the door.
-Ester unlocked it and pressed the one red ember in her home, the answering machine indicator light.
+Yuli scraped at the door while Ester fumbled to unlock the door.
 Lightning flashed outside the window.
 Yuli ducked under the chair, making herself as small as she could.
 Ester picked up the phone and dialed the extra international digits for Mamá’s apartment.
-At the other end it was ringing.

 “Bueno,”

 “Ori?”
-Ester grabbed the counter to steady herself.
-She felt her fingers flick and snap the toy across the smooth surface.
+Ester leaned on the counter to steady herself.
+She felt her fingers flick and snap the dreidel across the smooth surface.
 Many had gambled and lost.

 “Ester.”